helm/charts/incubator/citus-postgresql/README.md

 1. A headless [Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) `citus-postgresql-master` which serves as cluster internal endpoint to the Citus master node.
 1. A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) `setup-config` which contains SQL scripts for provisioning master and worker nodes.
 1. A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) `citus-postresql-ssl-settings` with SSL configuration for Citus nodes.
+1. A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) `citus-postresql-metric-exporter-queries` with list of queries for custom Prometheus metrics.
 1. A [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) `citus-postgresql-secret` that holds credentials for the superuser.
 1. A [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) `citus-postgresql-pgpass` that deploys credentials for all nodes in the cluster as a [.pgpass](https://www.postgresql.org/docs/11/libpq-pgpass.html) file.
 1. A [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) `citus-postgresql-ssl` that holds the SSL cert and key files.